Bank of Montreal Head Office

 The Bank of Montreal's Head Office (Édifice de la Banque de Montréal) is located on 119, rue Saint Jacques (119, Saint Jacques Street) in Montreal, Quebec, Canada, across the Place d'Armes from the Notre-Dame Basilica in the Old Montreal neighbourhood.
 The Bank of Montreal is the oldest bank in Canada, founded in 1817.
-Although it still remains the bank's legal headquarters, its operational head office was moved to First Canadian Place in Toronto in 1977 due to political instability in Quebec.
+Although it still remains the bank's legal headquarters, its operational head office was moved to First Canadian Place in Toronto in 1977.

-The centrepiece of the complex is the Bank of Montreal Main Branch, a Pantheon-like building built by John Wells in 1847.
+The centrepiece of the complex is the Bank of Montreal Main Branch, a Pantheon-like building designed by John Wells in 1847.
 The building was inspired by the design of the former headquarters of the Commercial Bank of Scotland in Edinburgh.

 The building is in neoclassical style.
 The sculpted pediment of the building was done by Sir John Steell.
+The bronze pediment (23 tons, 16-meter wide) was melted in Scotland.
 Enlargements to the building were made in 1901–1905 by the New York City firm of McKim, Mead & White.